Best women’s bike saddle 2025: six saddles all ridden and rated by female riders

 Reasons to avoid

-It's a long and flat saddle, with a wide rear and a narrow nose.
+The Fizik Luce is long and flat, with a much wider rear and a narrow nose.
 This should allow for plenty of movement, so riders can rotate into an aerodynamic position when it suits them and roll back onto their sit bones when in a more relaxed stance.
+It comes in two widths, 144 and 155mm, and Fizik was particularly proud of how it made the 'wings' at the rear flexible so that they move as the rider pedals.

-How do you choose the right saddle?
+How to choose the right saddle for you

 You have a better chance of getting your saddle right in the first instance if you take some time to look at your riding style and current discomfort before you shop.